Scoring, Reasoning, and Selecting the Best! Ensembling Large Language Models via a Peer-Review Process: Assessment: Results and Analysis

 \subsection{Main Results}

 \textbf{The ensemble of the proposed LLM-PeerReview is effective.} The main results are shown in Table~\hyperref[table: main results]{1}.
-First, by examining the results in the ``Single LLM'' and ``LLM Ensemble'' sections of Table~\hyperref[table: main results]{1}, one key finding is that both of our variants consistently outperform any single LLM and all LLM Ensemble baselines across all datasets.
+First, by examining the results in the ``Single LLM'' and ``LLM Ensemble'' sections of Table~\hyperref[table: main results]{1}, one key finding is that both LLM-PeerReview and LLM-PeerReview-W consistently outperform any single LLM and all LLM Ensemble baselines across all datasets.
 In the last column, which presents the average performance, our two variant methods (with results of 67.4\% and 67.8\%) surpass the strongest single model, Qwen2.5, by 4.7\% and 5.1\%, respectively, and outperform the strongest ensemble method, Smoothie-Global, by 6.9\% and 7.3\%.
-These results directly demonstrate the effectiveness of our method, as it achieves superior performance by integrating the collective knowledge of multiple models across factual-recall QA tasks, mathematical reasoning tasks, and instruction-following tasks.
-Additionally, the ensemble task across these four datasets is challenging, as the performance of the four LLMs varies significantly for each dataset.
-In contrast, ensembling four LLMs with similar performance would make it easier to achieve superior results compared to any single LLM.
+These results directly demonstrate the effectiveness of our method, as it achieves superior performance by integrating the collective knowledge of multiple models across factual-recall QA tasks, math reasoning tasks, and instruction-following tasks.
+Also, the ensemble task across these four datasets is challenging, as the performance of the four LLMs varies significantly for each dataset.

 \textbf{Each LLM has its strengths and weaknesses.} In Figure~\ref{fig: llm performances}, the upper subplot presents a radar chart of individual LLM performance, while the lower subplot displays the win-tie-loss chart for models on the challenging instruction-following dataset, AlpacaEval.
-This chart highlights that models with the best overall performance may underperform on specific tasks compared to those with weaker overall results.
+This figure highlights that models with the best overall performance may underperform on specific tasks compared to those with weaker overall results.
 In summary, the results in Table~\hyperref[table: main results]{1} and Figure~\ref{fig: llm performances} demonstrate that a strong LLM does not excel across all datasets.
 Each model has its strengths and weaknesses, highlighting the substantial practical significance of LLM Ensemble.